DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "This cryptid..."

-As she started saying, she narrowed one eye like needle and continued. _TL Note:_ Don't ask me where it is coming from, Farin has this habit of closing one eye.
+As she started saying, she narrowed one eye like a needle and continued. _TL Note:_ Don't ask me where it is coming from, Farin has this habit of closing one eye.

 "Is it a Behemoth?"

 [....!!!]

-Cryptid roared.
+The cryptid roared.
-Whether it was due to countless bullets firing at its body, or Farin's call, but it responded.
+Whether it was due to countless bullets firing at its body, or Farin's call, it responded.
-It started to rise it's forefoot.
+It started to raise the forefoot.

 _TL Note:_ Farin makes this `っと` sound which I has no idea how to translate

 _TL TODO:_ `その鼻先をかすめ` is a bit unclear in the second sentence, below

 Farin stomped the ground with great strength and moved to the side.
-Gazing it's nose, beast mowed down the plain with tents below with it's foot.
+The beast mowed down only upon the tents in the clearance as Farin slid under its nose.
-Against such force anchors that were holding tent served a little purpose.
+The anchors that were holding the tents served little purpose against such force.
 And wreckages of metal and cloth were blown far away.

 "Hesitating here might get you killed". _TL Note:_ `迷いこんだ場所が徒となったな` I can think of different ways to interpret this phrase.

 The cryptid was just too big for this forest.
-Only half of the Behemoth's body could be seen from within gap between two trees.
+Only half of the Behemoth's body could be seen from within the gap between two trees.
 While the remaining half was still stuck there, unable to free itself.

 Towards the beast which lost it's balance.
-Farin attacked beast's shoulder with her shamshir in both hands.
+Farin attacked its shoulder with her shamshir in both hands.
-But it wasn't a slash, instead she used all of her arm strength and weight to slam the create with maximum impact.
+But it wasn't a slash, instead she used all of her arm strength and weight to slam the creature with maximum impact.
 But...

 "Tch."

-Her shamshir had been stopped by Behemoth's skin.
+Her shamshir had been stopped by the Behemoth's skin.
-Hardened by hundreds years of life, it's skin was able to stop the sword, leaving it without a single wound.
+Hardened by hundreds of years of life, its skin was able to stop the sword, leaving it without a single wound.
 The same thing as with bullets just few moments ago.

-"As one would expect, that's a grown specimen..."
+"As one would expect, that's a grown up specimen..."

-Kicking Behemoth's shoulder female warrior escapes from it into air.
+Kicking the Behemoth's shoulder, the female warrior escaped into the air.
-Seeing everything from the very beginning, Behemoth slowly moves it's body towards Farin in the air, baring it's fangs to crunch her.
+Seeing everything from the very beginning, tge Behemoth slowly moves its body towards Farin in the air, baring its fangs to crunch her.

-"Come here, beast."
+"Look here, beast."

-Right under it, Kai aimed at beast's left foot with his Drake Nail.
+Right under it, Kai took an aim at the beast's left foot with his Drake Nail.
-Impact from this attack felt like he was hitting solid piece of rock.
+The impact from his attack felt like he was hitting a solid piece of rock.

 _This thing is so sturdy!
-Is that really skin of living creature!?_
+Is that really the skin of a living creature!?_

-_And even recoil alone makes my hand numb._
+_And even the recoil alone makes my hand numb._

 He couldn't even cut for a millimeter.
-Though in all honestly this blade was in first place designed with strength in mind, rather than sharpness.
+Though in all honesty, this blade was in the first place designed with strength in mind, rather than sharpness.
-So it was at most half-arse attempt.
+So it was at most a half-arsed attempt.

-_This is precisesly a thing against such absurdly armoured beasts like you._
+_This is precisesly made for such absurdly armoured beasts like you._

-Spark appeared at the edge of Drake Nail, like blooming red flower.
+A spark appeared at the edge of Drake Nail, like a blooming red flower.
 Then there was a blast. _TL Note:_ Sentence order is changed.

-It was simplified drake bullet.
+It was a simplified drake bullet.

-At it's core it was explosive that was trying to match power of fire breath of real Drake.
+At its core it was an explosive that was trying to match the power of fire breath of a real Drake.
-As soon as Drake Nail's blade strikes, it explodes and pours all of it's fires onto in such close proximity.
+As soon as Drake Nail's blade strikes, it explodes and pours all of its firepower onto the target in such a close proximity.
-And this firepower was supposed to be enough to break through cryptid's armouring.
+And this firepower was supposed to be enough to break through the cryptid's armour.

-"No good, Kai, move away!"
+"No good, Kai!
+Move away!"

 Straining her throat Jeanne shouted towards him.
-With fires and smokes limiting visibility, if it wouldn't be for Commander's yell, Kai could end up torn apart.
+With fires and smokes limiting visibility, if it weren't for the Commander's yell, Kai could end up torn apart.

 "...How!?"

 From within the fire Behemoth's forefoot appeared.
-Including it's toes, it looked like it wasn't even scratched.
+Including its toes, it looked like it wasn't even scratched.

-"You gotta be kidding!"
+"You gotta be kidding me!"

-He crouched on spot.
+He crouched on the spot.
-Leaving few strands of his hair in air.
+Leaving a few strands of his hair in the air.
-If he would hesitate even for a split second, he would be tore apart by Behemoth's claw.
+If he had hesitated even for a split second, he would have been tore apart by the Behemoth's claw.

 Drake bullet was ineffective.
-One could wonder if it was due lack of firepower or whether blast from Kai's attack was just weak.
+One could wonder if it was due to the lack of firepower, or whether the blast from Kai's attack was just weak.
 But most likely it was because this beast's skin was far more sturdy than anyone could predict.

 _Drake Nail was made accordingly to records from the Great War._

-_And of course information on Behemoth was present among cryptids data._
+_And of course information on Behemoth was present among the cryptids' data._

-Which meant that comparing to the cryptid in records from the true world, this monster was far more tougher enemy.
+Which meant that comparing to the cryptid in records from the true world, this monster was a far more tougher enemy.
-Likely belonging to similar class of elder dragon.
+Likely belonging to a class similar to elder dragon.
-And unless they have canon, there is no way to shoot it down.
+And unless they had a canon, there was no way to shoot it down.

 "How troublesome.
-Jeanne-sama, please move to the rear together with rest of the soldiers.
+Jeanne-sama, please move to the rear together with the rest of the soldiers.
 For this beast elven armour has no meaning" _TL Note:_ `この獣にはエルフの霊装が通じません` is a bit confusing.

 Said Farin, who stood besides Kai.
-Shamshir in her hands had been slowly heating up and becoming red from it.
+The shamshir in her hands had been slowly heating up and turning red from impact.

 "It is just too big.
-If it would be a dragon we could at least try to crush it down from sky, but with this guy it is not going to work.
+If it were a dragon we could at least try to crush it down from sky, but that is not going to work for this guy.
 Any suggestions?"

 "I'm thinking...
-If anything forest helped us."
+If anything the forest helped us."

-For Behemoth with it's enormous body, trees around it became a cage.
+For the Behemoth with its enormous body, the trees around it became a cage.
-Even now trees remain in it's way and preventing Behemoth from moving freely.
+Even now the trees blocked its way and prevented it from moving freely.
 It can only slowly creep in.

 "What would be prudent to do..."

 While glaring at the large beast.

-"Is to aim at it's forehead.
-I think it is weak point."
+"Aim at its forehead.
+I think that's its weak point."

-There on forehead was blood vein.
+On the forehead was a blood vein.
-It was [magic bloodline], rudimentary magic organ.
+It was the [Magic bloodline], a rudimentary magic organ.
-And it was vital point, commonly found among cryptids.
+And it was a vital point, commonly found among cryptids.

-But of course even Urza Resistance soldiers knew it.
+But of course even the Urza Resistance soldiers knew it.
-That's why they were concentrating their fire on forehead, but Behemoth's skin was able to repel their bullets.
+That's why they were concentrating their fire on the forehead, but the Behemoth's skin was able to repel their bullets.
-And therefore they were unable to pierce down below, where vein was.
+And therefore they were unable to pierce down below, where its vein was.

 "Either me or you has to strike his forehead."

 "Sound strategy.
 Putting aside if we can actually do it."

-They had to consider whether Kai's Drake Nail explosive blast or Farin's shamshir slash could do the dead.
+They had to consider whether Kai's Drake Nail's explosive blast or Farin's shamshir slash could seal the deal.
 But...

 "!"

 "Move!"

-In few moments ground was stomped upon.
+In a few moments the ground was stomped upon.
-The moment he felt chills from the wind pressure, giant beast hand already landed in the middle between Kai and Farin, who jumped to their respective sides.
+The moment he felt chills from the wind pressure, the giant beast's foot already landed in the middle between Kai and Farin, who jumped to their respective sides.
 Masses of sand and earth were flying around, together with fallen leaves.

 _We shouldn't get too close to it._

-_That beast might be slow, but once it aims for it's prey, it gets so damn fast!_
+_That beast might be slow, but once it aims for its prey, it gets so damn fast!_

-Amids constant gunshots and Behemoth's roaring, something fell from the sky.
+Amidst constant gunshots and Behemoth's roars, something fell from the sky.

 "Take cover!"

 White smoke with strong smell enveloped the area, reducing visibility to zero.
-Breathing it in was so hard, almost making you to choke, as if it was some sort of dust from minerals.
+Breathing it in was so hard, almost making one to choke, as if it was some sort of minereal dust.
-In a blink of eye, their camp site became fully covered with it.
+In the blink of an eye, their campsite became fully covered with it.

 One would think it was a tear-gas.
 But in fact it affected neither eyes or nose, so...

 "Reiren!"

-"It is mist mushroom.
+"It is a mist mushroom.
 Took me some time to gather."

-Breaking though the smoke, elf rushed forward with her vibrant seventh layered robs on.
+Breaking though the smoke, the elf rushed forward with her vibrant seven layered robes on.

 "...Cryptid, breaking into our forest with such audacity is going too far!"

-Elven shrine maiden aimed her silver, like full moon, knife at the beast's foot.
+The elven shrine maiden aimed her silver knife resembling a full moon at the beast's foot.
-Splashing it's venomous blood...
+Splashing its venomous blood...

-Beast roared in anger.
+The beast roared in anger.
-Reiren clicked her tongue with unpleasant expression, stopped her attack and jumped back.
+Reiren clicked her tongue with an unpleasant expression, stopped her attack and jumped back.

 "Tch, even this magic blade unable to pierce it in the end..."

 "...Kai!"

-He heard voice from above.
+He heard a voice from above.
-Amidst white smoke, he could see spread tenma wings of girl who was descending.
+Amidst the white smoke, he could see the spread tenma wings of a girl who was descending.
-With her blond hair fluttering, she was looking like a descending angel.
+With her blonde hair fluttering, she looked like a descending angel.

 She looked otherworldly majestic.

 "Hold onto me!"

-He responded by grasping girl's hand above his head.
+He responded by grasping the girl's hand above his head.

 "Going up!"

 He felt the wind with his whole body.
-Wind pressure, created by Rinne's wings, together with magic power very quickly moved Kai into air.
+Wind pressure created by Rinne's wings, together with magic power, very quickly moved Kai into air.

 _I see now.
-This smoke wasn't to deceive the Behemoth._
+This smoke wasn't for deceiving the Behemoth._

-_It is to hide Rinne's wings!_
+_It was to hide Rinne's wings!_

-With this she could hide from eyes of soldiers who were gathered here.
+With this she could hide from the eyes of the soldiers who were gathered here.
 Moreover, being concealed from the beast, together with winged girl he could fly up to the trees.
 To get right above the beast itself...

-And from there he could see Behemoth's forehead.
+And from there he could see the Behemoth's forehead.
 Filled with magic power blood vein, slightly lit with red.

 "We can do it now.
 Rinne, start descending now."

 To strike down the weak point.

-But Kai's resolve was drown in the beast's breathing.
+But Kai's resolve was drowned in the beast's breathing.
-Right below two of them, Behemoth leaned with his neck, looking straight in their direction.
+Right below the two of them, the Behemoth leaned its neck, looking straight in their direction.
-With extraordinary speed, it twisted it's neck and bared it's fangs at them.
+With extraordinary speed, it twisted its neck and bared its fangs at them.

 "It noticed!?
 Impossible, being able to sniff out among these spores..."

 "Is it magic!?"

-Similar thing happened during retake of capital Urzak, numerous demons were pursuing Rinne by following her magic.
+A similar thing had happened during the recapture of capital Urzak; numerous demons were pursuing Rinne by following her magic.

-_Even though it is just a little, but cryptids posses magic power._
+_Even though it is just a little, but cryptids do possess magic power._

 _So it wouldn't be surprising for some individual to be able to spot the same magic._

-The way it goes, Kai suspected it wouldn't end with the beast just spotting them.
+The way it was going, Kai suspected it wouldn't end with the beast just spotting them.

 "Rinne, let go of me!"